If you're dedicated to helping and improving the fitness of the nation then take a look at the many roles on offer in the sport sector

 You'll make sure that everybody has the chance to take part in sport by ensuring that all sections of the community are aware of available activities and where they can go to get involved.

-The central aim of the job is to increase participation in sport of all kinds, but you will also address issues of health, crime and social inclusion as well.
+The central aim of the job is to increase participation in sport of all kinds, but you will also address issues of health, crime and social inclusion.

 Starting as an assistant sports development officer, you can expect a salary in the region of £18,000 to £23,000.